-Extracurricular/Participants Special Schedule Days -
+Extracurricular/Participants Special Schedule Days

 Students are required to be present in school at least one-half of the school day in which they would participate in any school activity.
-This rule includes activities that are normally after school such as sports events/practice, band and drama presentations/practices cheerleading, dances, etc. If a student does not attend at least one-half of the school day. (with or without a doctor excuse), the student will NOT participate in the school day activity or extra-curricular activity that day.
+This rule includes activities that are normally after school such as sports events/practice, band and drama presentations/practices cheerleading, dances, etc. A student has to attend at least one-half of the school day to be eligible for an evening school activity.
+Students that have more than a half day absence must have an approved excused absence by the principal to participate in that day's activity.
 If a student is suspended from school, he/she will not be permitted to participate in or attend any school events while the suspension is in effect.
-In-School Suspension will also result in in disqualification from evening athletic or social events.
+In-School Suspension will also result in disqualification from evening athletic or social events.

-Make-up Work/Tests-
+Make-up Work/Tests

 It is the parent's/student's responsibility to see teachers either prior to or upon returning to school in order to obtain missed work.
-In the event of pre-arranged absences or extended illness absences parents, too, may request homework that they may pick up from the school.
+In the event of pre-arranged or extended illness absences, parents, too, may request homework that they may pick up from the school.
 Students who had an absence from school shall be given the opportunity to make up work that has been missed for full credit.
 The parent/student should contact the teacher(s) as soon as possible to obtain assignments.
-Students will be given the number of days on an absence within which to made up the work.
+Students will be given the number of days on an absence within which to make up the work.
 If a student misses a teacher's test due to an absence, she/he may make arrangements with the teacher to make up the test for full credit.

-Suspension-
+Suspension

 Suspensions will be considered an excused absence.
-Students will be expected to complete any and all assignments during their suspension due upon their first day back.
+Students will be expected to complete any and all assignments during their suspension.
+If a student misses an assessment due to a suspension, he/she may take the assessment and receive full credit.